publu/erc7730/README.md

 - **Formatting Like Perfectionists:** A single missing comma can send you on a debugging spiral longer than *The Simpsons’* runtime.
 - **Submitting to Repos:** Merge conflicts that feel like Shakespearean tragedies.

-**The result?** Users still sign transactions labeled *“0xAeF354…”* with the same blind faith as clicking *“Download Free Ringtones”* in 2003.
+**The result?** Because developers don't do this, users still sign transactions labeled *“0xAeF354…”* with the same blind faith as clicking *“Download Free Ringtones”* in 2003.

 ---